Resident Evil 2 remake: What you need to know

 "Who are ya?
 What're ya doin' here?!"

-If you remember Robert Kendo threatening Claire Redfield or Leon S Kennedy when they stumble into his gun store from Raccoon City's ruined streets, you might be wondering what's been going on with Capcom's remake of Resident Evil 2.
+If you remember Robert Kendo threatening Claire Redfield or Leon ($175.99 at Amazon.com) S Kennedy when they stumble into his gun store from Raccoon City's ruined streets, you might be wondering what's been going on with Capcom's remake of Resident Evil 2.

 We've heard nothing official since August 2015, when it was announced in a video on the series' official YouTube channel.